stevekinney/stevekinney.net/src/courses/figma/selecting-and-inspecting.md

 ---
 title: Selecting and Inspecting
-description: Let's look at some of the tools Figma provides for measuring sizes and distances.
+description: "Let's look at some of the tools Figma provides for measuring sizes and distances."
-modified: 2024-03-20T16:45:38-06:00
+modified: 2024-04-13T14:42:31-06:00
 date: 2024-03-05T13:04:49-07:00
 drafted: true
 figma: false